Renumelb/Homework02/README.md

 This case study will examine a specific FinTech company operating in a specific FinTech domain to understand:
 1. The company's financial purpose, origin, product offering, competitors, performance and
-2. How the company can stay relevant in the ever changing domain landscape in which the company operates.
+2. How the company can stay relevant in the ever changing domain/landscape in which the company operates.

 ## Domain and Company <a name="paragraph1"></a>